NickChalevas/WordPress-E-Shop/README.md

 # Electronics eShop

+# The  project was made Custom PHP and Elementor for UI.
+The below pictures are for demonstration only

 ## Welcome to our Electronics eShop!

 Explore our collection of cutting-edge electronics, including laptops, tablets, and computers.